WHAT IS THE BLOOM INCLUSION SEMINAR?

 WHO OFFERS BLOOM?

-PRESENTERS: Experienced inclusion and equity trainers and consultants make up the Bloom Team.
-Collectively, they have experience working with NGOs, corporations, foundations, hospitals, government, K-12 school, and higher education.
+PRESENTERS: The Bloom Inclusion Team is made up of experienced inclusion and equity trainers and consultants.
+Collectively, they have experience working with NGOs, corporations, foundations, hospitals, government, K-12 schools, and colleges/universities.

-ADVISORY TEAM: Our Advisory Team supports the design, outreach, and strategic planning of BLOOM.
+ADVISORY TEAM: Our Advisory Team supports the design, outreach, and strategic planning of Bloom Inclusion.

-PARTNERS: Our partnering organizations are the curators of BLOOM; Social Designs Consulting, Deftable, and Professional Business Cultures.
+PARTNERS: Our partnering organizations are the curators of Bloom Inclusion; Social Designs Consulting (host), Deftable, and Professional Business Cultures.

 We dive right into the inclusion tools and tactics in the workplace that appeal to your learning styles and organizational needs.
 How do we know this information?
 Easy.
-We ask before you arrive and craft the experience to fit for you.
+We ask before you arrive and craft the experience to fit you and your organization.
 Bloom’s priorities are simple:

 1. Innovation: Bloom applies creative approaches to proven inclusivity methods.

-2. Integration: Bloom brings together teams of inclusion leaders from within organizations and connects them with similar leaders within peer industries and across industries to gain the best perspectives on effective and proven inclusion best practices and techniques.
+2. Integration: Bloom brings together teams of inclusion leaders from within organizations and connects them with similar leaders within and across peer industries to gain the varying perspectives on effective and proven inclusion best practices and techniques.